 You might be wondering what consequences we have for when kids don’t stay in bed.
 I’m just going to quickly run through some solutions we have come up with over the years.

 - Earlier Bedtime the Following Night – You kept us up for an hour last night with your shenanigans, you go to bed an hour earlier tonight.

-- Grounded the Next Day – If bedtime is a hassle, the next day there is no screen time, treats or friends.
+- Grounded the Next Day – If bedtime is a hassle, the next day there is no screen time, treats, or friends.

-- Things Taken Away – We have unscrewed lightbulbs, taken away beloved stuffed animals or other items in their rooms.
+- Things Taken Away – We have unscrewed lightbulbs, and taken away beloved stuffed animals or other items in their rooms.

 - Jobs – Give them jobs around the house to make up for the time wasted the night before.
 Here’s a chore list with appropriate job ideas for different ages.

 If you have done everything in the night routine, the morning routine should only take a matter of minutes.
 Preparing the night before is the key if you have a child who is hard to wake up in the morning.

 Just a reminder, at night you already have their lunches packed, and their backpacks ready and you may have even followed my advice to have them sleep in their clothes.

 If that’s the case, the morning routine is simple.
 Eat breakfast.
 Brush teeth.
 Take care of hair (minimal since the shower and hair prep was done in the evening as suggested earlier).
 These things should take no time at all.

 I have a technology-driven morning hack.
 I’ve already shared my morning hack if you have kids getting up too early.
 Now I’m addressing having kids that have a hard time waking up.